Holographic vs Reflex

 Quick Summary

-Reflex sights use an LED emitter reflecting light off a curved lens, making them compact and affordable but prone to parallax and having a visible front emitter.
-Holographic sights use lasers and mirrors, offering zero parallax and superior durability (functional with broken glass), but are typically larger and heavier.
+Reflex sights use an LED emitter reflecting off a curved lens, offering a compact and cost-effective solution, but have some parallax and a visible front signature.
+Holographic sights use a laser and mirrors for zero parallax and no front signature, remaining functional with broken glass, but are typically larger and more expensive.

 Chapters